kenperlin/chalktalk/README.md

-**Chalktalk** is a graphic blackboard to teach sciences, computer sciences and more.
-A list of +250 objects ("glyphs") with specific behaviors is available.
-Glyphs can be connected and affect each others via an input/output maner, so meaningful mecanisms can be build.
-Glyphs can also be reprogrammed, stylized.
+**Chalktalk** is a digital presentation and communication language in development at New York University's Future Reality Lab.
+Using a blackboard-like interface, it allows a presenter to create and interact with animated digital sketches in order to demonstrate ideas and concepts (especially in the sciences) in the context of a live presentation or conversation.

+Sketches can display 2D and 3D graphics, move and animate, respond to input and output, and be linked together to allow for more complex logical connections and behaviors.
+(PARAPHRASED FROM GABRIEL'S VIDEO)

+A growing library of sketches--from creatures to math and physics objects--is available, and Chalktalk continues to evolve.

 ### Requirements
 * [NodeJS](http://nodejs.org/download/) & npm
 * Python

-### Installation
+### Installation and Usage
 See wiki.

-### Usage
-See wiki.

-### Hacking
+### Creating and Contributing

+Contributions are welcome.

-To try creating your own sketch type, copy any of the files in the sketches/ folder to a new sketches/WHATEVER.js file.
+To try creating your own sketch, create a new .js file (nameOfMySketch.js) or copy a template (from sketches/templates) into the sketches directory to get started.

-In your new file, change the value of this.label, and customize it to draw a different shape.
+In your file, change the value of this.label and begin customizing your sketches

 ### License
-(to come)
+(to come) <- SOON